b-husein/b-husein/README.md

 ## I'm a Web Developer, aspiring to become Full Stack Web Developer!

-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on my [portfolio!][website]!
-- 🌱 I’m currently learning React;
+- 🌱 I’m currently learning React and experimenting with ExpressJS;
 - 👯 I’m looking to collaborate with other content creators!
 - 🥅 2020 Goals: Contribute more to Open Source projects;
 - ⚡ Fun fact: The root is at the top of the tree. 🤣